andreasvc/disco-dop/docs/params.rst

         sentence twice.
 :sldop_n: When using sl-dop or sl-dop-simple,
     number of most likely parse trees to consider.
+:maxdepth: with ``'dop1'``, the maximum depth of fragments to extract;
+           with ``'doubledop'``, likewise but applying to the non-recurring/non-maximal fragments extracted to augment the set of recurring fragments.
+:maxfrontier: with ``'dop1'``, the maximum number of frontier non-terminals in
+              extracted fragments; with ``'doubledop'``, likewise but applying to the non-recurring/non-maximal fragments extracted to augment the set of recurring fragments.
 :packedgraph: use packed graph encoding for DOP reduction
 :iterate: for Double-DOP, whether to add fragments of fragments
 :complement: for Double-DOP, whether to include fragments which